tx00100xt/SeriousSamAlphaRemake/README.md

 This is a modification for Serious Sam Classic The First Encounter.
 This mod required https://github.com/tx00100xt/SeriousSamClassic to run.
 Serious Sam Alpha Remake was created by fans of the game Serious Sam TFE and is distributed for free.
+Remark:  Zdzichu is author this mod for windows.

 ![Lava Planet](https://raw.githubusercontent.com/tx00100xt/SeriousSamAlphaRemake/main/Images/alpharemake_1.png)